 In his NHL debut on Nov.
 3, 1965, Parent made 40 saves for the Bruins -- a struggling team in the early-to-mid-1960s -- in a 2-2 tie against the Chicago Black Hawks, a superb performance for a rookie goaltender.
 Despite Parent's promise, the Bruins didn't protect him in the 1967 NHL Expansion Draft and he wound up being selected by the Flyers, staying with them for 3½ seasons before Philadelphia traded him to the Toronto Maple Leafs.

 Parent's initial disappointment over the trade soon gave way to perhaps the best learning experience of his life.
 Plante, his boyhood idol, was playing for the Maple Leafs, and the 42-year-old icon's reflexes were still sharp enough for him to lead the League with a 1.88 GAA in 1970-71.

 The tutorials, on ice and off, commenced almost immediately.

-The lessons from Professor Plante served Parent well, and enabled him to score a big contract in 1972 as the first NHL defector to the League's upstart rival, with the World Hockey Association's Miami Screaming Eagles, reportedly for $600,000 and a house boat, among other perks.
-The Eagles never got liftoff, however, and Parent's contract was switched to the Philadelphia Blazers, and though Parent had a league-leading 33 victories, the porous defense in front of him resulted in a GAA of more than 3.5.
+The lessons from Professor Plante served Parent well and enabled him to score a big contract in 1972 as the first NHL defector to the League's upstart rival, the World Hockey Association.
+The WHA Miami Screaming Eagles reportedly signed him for $600,000 and a house boat, among other perks.
+The Eagles never got liftoff, however, and Parent's contract was switched to the Philadelphia Blazers.
+Though Parent had a league-leading 33 victories, the porous defense in front of him resulted in a GAA of more than 3.5.
 Parent would wind up bolting the team after a playoff game over a contract dispute, and wound up making his way back to the Maple Leafs, who, at his request, traded him back to the Flyers in 1973.